-What we are thankful for at Leadership Vision
+What we are thankful for at Leadership Vision in 2015

 Thanksgiving allows us an opportunity to pause and reflect on our hectic and hurried lives.
 To think about the things we are most thankful for in life, and appreciate the ways our lives are blessed.
 At Leadership Vision, each team member spent time thinking about what they are thankful for over the past 12 months.
 Read below as we share a glimpse into our personal and professionals lives, and highlight some of the things we are most thankful for this holiday season.